Bi-level algorithm for optimizing hyperparameters in penalized nonnegative matrix factorization: New Formulation

-\subsubsection{Solving the bi-level Problem}
+\subsubsection{Solving the bi-level problem}

-The bi-level problem \eqref{two}-\eqref{twoo} verifies the existence and convergence theorems previously stated; hence now we can focus on practically finding the penalization HPs matrix $\mathbf{L}$.
-Supposing to apply a Gradient type approach on each diagonal element $\lambda$ of $\mathbf{L}$, the optimization result, for $\lambda \in \Lambda$, comes from the estimation of the gradient $\nabla_{\lambda}f$, called Hypergradient.
-This is not directly dependent from $\lambda$, hence by using the chain rule we obtain:
+Bi-level problem \eqref{sette} or approximate problem \eqref{min2} satisfy existence and convergence theorems, respectively, so we can focus on finding penalty HPs matrix $\mathbf{L}$ in practice.
+We now reintroduce subscript $i$ for $\mathbf{w}_i$ and $\lambda_i$.
+Applying a gradient type approach on each diagonal element of $\mathbf{L}= \diag(\bm{\lambda})$, the optimization of $\bm{\lambda}$ depends on the approximation of hypergradient $\nabla_{\bm{\lambda}}F$.
+Using the chain rule, it results: